Jules, Prince of Guéméné

 Jules de Rohan (Jules Hercule Mériadec; 25 March 1726 – 10 December 1788) was Prince of Guéméné.
-Born in Paris, he died in Carlsbourg in the Walloon Region of Belgium.
+Born in Paris, he died in Carlsbourg in the Walloon Region of what is now Belgium (when he died the area was part of France).

 Early life

 Jules was the oldest son of Hercule Mériadec, Prince of Guéméné (1688–1757) and Louise Gabrielle Julie de Rohan (1704–1741).

 His maternal grandparents were Hercule Mériadec de Rohan, Prince of Soubise and Anne Geneviève de Lévis.

 Personal life

 On 10 February 1743 he married Marie Louise de La Tour d'Auvergne (1725–1793), daughter of Charles Godefroy de La Tour d'Auvergne, Duke of Bouillon and Maria Karolina Sobieska.
 Together, Jules and Marie Louise had one son: